Professional brand and networking Thought Leadership and Content Creation

 The Trade-Off Review

 For every success you mention, write down one specific "Path Not Taken."
-Explain why you picked Option A over Option B, detailing the risks you had to accept and the reasoning behind your choice to show how your mind truly works when pressured.
+Explain why you picked Option A over Option B, detailing the risks you had to accept and the reasoning behind your choice to show how your mind works when pressured.

 Audit #3: The Industry Echo Trap